 The Skills Training Employment Program (STEP) empowers autistic youth and adults (ages 15-30) with skills and work experience to better prepare you for successful employment.

 Over the course of 12 weeks, participants receive paid classroom training (6 weeks) and work experience (6 weeks) opportunities in the Lower Mainland.
-This Winter, STEP will be offered with a focus on the cleaning industry.
+This Summer, STEP will be offered with a focus on the cleaning industry.

 Led by Employment Facilitators Nadine and Wanda, STEP begins in our virtual classroom.